Saffir-Simpson Hurricane Scale Reference

 • A “major hurricane” is Category 3 or stronger (111 mph and up).

-• The jump from Category 4 to 5 is small in wind speed but large in destruction because damage rises roughly with the cube of wind speed.
+• The jump from Category 4 to 5 is small in wind speed but large in destruction because damage rises roughly with the cube of wind speed — even a 10 mph difference near the top of the scale is significant.

 • Inland flooding from rainfall kills more people than wind in many storms, regardless of category.